Un4G173N/uni_obrv/README.md

 # Uniswap Observer
 This project provides a fast and efficient way to fetch tick data from Uniswap V3 pools using a single RPC call.
 It consists of two main components:

-UniObrv Solidity Contract: A deployed Ethereum smart contract (0xb16Fe18dF6A79f8CE3049FfECEBD9FEaAf39f808) that queries tick data from Uniswap V3 pools.
+- **UniObrv Solidity Contract**: A deployed Ethereum smart contract (0x4d2c0A1d2d3725618c6799b3DE9FDdEf1d4118B5) that queries tick data from Uniswap V3 pools.
-Rust Program: A lightweight Rust library (uni_obrv) that interfaces with the UniObrv contract to retrieve tick data with minimal overhead.
+- **Rust Program**: A lightweight Rust library (uni_obrv) that interfaces with the UniObrv contract to retrieve tick data with minimal overhead.

 ## Features